iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h3 name="stem">Stemming</h3>

 - Stemming reduces a word to its stem/root/base forms.
 Stemming is a rule-based approach.
-- Stemming removes common suffixes and prefixes from the word (ing, es, s, ed)
+- Stemming removes common suffixes and prefixes from the word ('ing', 'es', 's', 'ed', 'y')
-- For example, the words "playing", "played", "plays", and "players" would all be stemmed down to "play"
+- For example, the words 'playing', 'played', 'plays', and 'players' would all be stemmed down to 'play'.
-- Stemming can be helpful for tasks like information retrieval, as it allows the model to match words with different suffixes.
+- Stemming can be helpful for tasks like information retrieval, as it allows the model to map with different suffixes.
-- Reduces data size (saves storage space, improves processing speed)
+- Reduces data size (saves storage space, improves processing speed, reduces computation time)
 - Sometimes stemming results in non-standard words like 'comput' from 'computing' or 'computer'.

-**Stemming is applied on tokens**
+- **Stemming is applied on tokens**

 ```python
 stem(token)